LRDUN: A Low-Rank Deep Unfolding Network for Efficient Spectral Compressive Imaging: Conclusion

 \section{Conclusion}

-Existing DUNs suffer from severe ill-posedness and computational inefficiency stemming from their reliance on the full-HSI imaging model.
-To address these challenges, we fundamentally reformulate the SCI problem by deriving two novel imaging models that allow the network to recover compact spectral basis and subspace images instead of the high-dimensional data cube.
+We fundamentally reformulate the SCI problem by deriving two novel imaging models that allow the network to recover compact spectral basis and subspace images instead of the high-dimensional data cube.
 This paradigm shift significantly mitigates the ill-posedness while embedding strong physical priors.
 Building on these models, we propose LRDUN that alternately optimizes the spectral and spatial components within an unfolded PGD framework.
 Furthermore, we introduce a GFUM to decouple the physical rank from the feature dimensionality, substantially enhancing representational capacity.
 Extensive experiments demonstrate that LRDUN achieves SOTA reconstruction quality with significantly reduced computational costs.
 We believe LRDUN establishes a new paradigm for physics-informed, interpretable, and efficient SCI reconstruction.